 Choosing a photographer for your wedding in New Zealand can be a bit overwhelming.
 Our advice?
-Decide on how you want your photography style to be and then look for professionals within your budget.
-Once you’ve been able to narrow your list down to 2 or 3 potential options, the following questions can help decide which is the best for you.
+Decide on how you want your wedding photography style to be and then look for professionals within your budget.
+Once you’ve been able to narrow your list down to 2 or 3 potential options, the following questions to ask your wedding photographer can help decide which is the best for you.

 - What Style(S) Do You Specialize In?